Database, Tables, Views, and Indexes

 ALTER DATABASE RENAME renames an existing database.

-To rename a database, you must possess the ALTER DATABASE privilege for the database.
+To rename a database, you must have the ALTER DATABASE privilege for the database.

 Syntax